ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-A HI other&quot; Influence.
-The lato Thomas II.
-Benton, who
-was so long in public life and sur­
-rouuded by temptations, paid the
-following tribute to his mother:
-&quot;My mother asked me never to
-use any tobacco, and 1 never touch­
 ed it from that time to the present
 day; she asked me not to game, aud
 I have not, aud I cannot tell who is